How to Prepare for Your Move from NJ to a New Country

 Shipping household goods from New Jersey or any other state requires some knowledge of shipping logistics.
 Most of what the Garden State exports passes through Port Newark–Elizabeth, which is one of the busiest shipping ports in America.

 Determine if you are using ocean freight vs air freight.
 Sea freight will be less expensive and easier for larger moves, but air freight will be faster and more costly.
-Each country has its regulations when it comes to custom duties.
+Each country has its regulations when it comes to customs duties.
 There are also restricted and special documentation items.
-Get a head start researching these rules to avoid holds ups.
+Get a head start researching these rules to avoid hold-ups.

 Healthcare Preparations

 Health care standards vary from one country to the next, so it pays to do your research.
-Some are financed by tax payer, uniform health care or insurance and others by private health insurance.
+Some are financed by the taxpayer, uniform health care, or insurance, and others by private health insurance.

 Tell the Right People Before You Go